 All financing exposure limits are approved within a defined credit approval authority framework.
 Large financing exposures are further subject to post approval credit review on a sampling basis by Group Internal Audit.
-With the exception of credit applications for consumer and approved products under program financing which can be auto approved by loan origination system or business units' supervisors, all other credit facilities, are subject to independent assessment by a team of dedicated and experienced credit evaluators in Head Office.
-For proper checks and controls, joint or escalated approval is required for all discretionary financing between business and independent credit underwriters, except for end-financing, which can only be singly assessed by independent credit underwriters.
+With the exception of credit applications for the Bank's approved program financing which can be auto approved by loan origination system or business units' supervisors, all other credit facilities, are subject to independent assessment by a team of dedicated and experienced credit evaluators in Head Office.
+For proper checks and controls, joint or escalated approval is required for all discretionary financing between business and independent credit underwriters, except for end financing, which can only be singly assessed by independent reviewers.
 Financing which are beyond the delegated financing authority limits will be escalated to the relevant committees for approval.